Skip to main content

 How this calculator works

 This calculator projects your super balance at retirement using compound growth.
 It takes your current balance, adds annual employer contributions (12% SG), any extra contributions you make, and applies investment returns at your chosen rate (conservative 5%, balanced 7%, or growth 9%).
 The projection chart shows how your balance grows over time, with the split between your contributions and investment growth.
 The 4% rule estimate shows how much annual income your super could provide in retirement.
+The target income panel reverses the calculation to show how much extra you need to contribute monthly to hit a target retirement income.

 All calculations are performed in your browser — your data never leaves your device.
 Results are for general guidance only and should not be considered professional financial advice.